akauppi/mp/cross/README.md

 # Cross compiling with Rust

 This folder is for cross-compiling Rust binaries (such as the `probe-rs` tool) to the [Raspberry Pi 3B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) platform.
-This platform (though having 1GB of RAM) is not sufficient for Rust compiler stack

-You can apply this setup for cross-compiling other such tools, of course.
+This platform (though having 1GB of RAM) is not sufficient for Rust compiler stack.
+You can also adopt this setup for cross-compiling other such tools, of course.

 Unlike the other *recipies* in this repo, this one is provided as manual steps.
 This is because the steps are one-time-only, and the end result is an executable, not a VM.